The cat is finally out of the bag:

-If you’ve done either of my Classic Full Body or Figure Of 8 programs then you already know this, but most people in gyms are still blissfully unaware of the massive benefits of full-body training, making it one of the best kept secrets in the fitness world.
+If you’ve done either of my Classic Full-Body or Figure Of 8 programs then you already know this, but most people in gyms are still blissfully unaware of the massive benefits of full-body training, making it one of the best kept secrets in the fitness world.

 Full Body Training For Fat Loss & Muscle Growth!

 A team of researchers from Auckland University of Technology recently set out to compare the differences between a traditional three day split and full body workouts.